jmcadam4/design-projects-portfolio/docs/assignments/A01/index.md

 ## AI Disclosure

 AI was used on this assignment in two ways.
-Claude (claude.ai) served as a reference while I worked through the fuel pump teardown — how a regenerative turbine works, how a module like this is manufactured, why BMW changed the fuel delivery setup between early and late E30s, and several supporting calculations — and generated the internal flow diagram and the pressure-buildup graph above.
+Claude (claude.ai) served as a reference while I worked through the fuel pump teardown — how a regenerative turbine works, how a module like this is manufactured, and why BMW changed the fuel delivery setup between early and late E30s.
 Separately, Claude (Cowork) did the layout and heading work on this page.
 The photographs, the written analysis, and the decisions I defend here are mine.

 The full transcript of the first conversation is published unedited, and a dated account of both sessions is on the [AI Disclosure](../../ai-disclosure/index.md) page.